 Talk to others about your feelings of missing home

-Homesickness is a mental health problem, which unfortunately means there’s a need to normalize discussions about it.
+Homesickness is a mental health problem, which means we need to normalize discussions about it.

 Talking about how you feel may initially induce a bit of anxiety, but it can ultimately increase your preparedness and confidence.

 Find ways to reduce acculturation stress